custinsights/custinsights.github.io/README.md

 ### Problem and Motivation

+#### Problem
-✔️ **Problem**: Classify customers based on the places they are most likely to buy products from.
+Classify customers based on the places they are most likely to buy products from.

+#### Motivation
-✔️ **Motivation**: Customer personality analysis enables businesses to tailor their products and marketing strategies based on customer traits, allowing for more effective strategy development from purchase patterns and locations.
+Customer analysis enables businesses to tailor their products and marketing strategies based on customer traits, allowing for more effective strategy development from purchase patterns and locations.

 ### Methods

 #### Preprocessing

 #### Feature encoding
-Transforming categorical variables into other representations using one-hot encoding, label encoding, or target encoding since a lot of models require numerical input.
+Transforming categorical variables into other representations using one-hot encoding or label encoding since some models require numerical input.

 #### Feature scaling
-Technique applied to make the input features of the dataset belong to  similar ranges and to ensure all features have the same effect on the model.
+Technique applied to make the input features of the dataset belong to similar ranges to ensure all features have the same effect on the model.

 #### Dimensionality reduction
 Transforming the dimensionality of features from higher to lower while retaining most of the information like **PCA** or **LDA**.
-Higher dimensionality risks creating a complex model which leads to overfitting, requiring higher computation and reduced model interpretability.
+Higher dimensionality creates a complex model which leads to overfitting, requiring higher computation and reduced model interpretability.

 #### Correlation
 Dropping highly correlated features to avoid multicollinearity.